 - Clean socks

 - what hobbies I want to cultivate.
 I like learning for the sake of learning; for example, I became a Notary Public on a whim.
 I have a lot of things I'd like to do which would consume a lot of time, but not enough time to do all of them.
+I've been trying to reel it in and only focus on a few things at a time.

 - possible endings to problems.
 I'll think about all the ways something could end, how they might progress to that point, and how likely each of those paths are.